Transmitting qubits through relativistic fields: Retrieving the qubit state from the Field

-We will use these two cases to discuss the action of Bob's interactions with the field.
-In the end, we can obtain the outputs corresponding to arbitrary initial states of Alice by superposing the results for the two particular cases.
-Note in the above equations that the field is displaced by $\alpha_1$ if Alice started in the state $\ket{+X}_A$, but not if she started in $\ket{-X}_A$.
+Note that the field is displaced by $\alpha_1$ if Alice started in the state $\ket{+X}_A$, but not if she started in $\ket{-X}_A$.
+(This displacement by $\alpha_1$ is in addition to a possible displacement by $\alpha_2$, which we will address later on.)
 The first coupling is designed to transfer this information onto Bob's detector.
-(The displacement by $\alpha_1$ that we consider here is in addition to a possible displacement by $\alpha_2$, which we will address later on.)

 We assume that Bob couples his detector to the field exactly at a time $t=t_2$ when the lightrays emanating from Alice's first coupling reach him.
 (See Figure \ref{fig:spacetimediag}.)
-Furthermore we assume that Bob's detector is initialized in the state $\ket{-X}_B$.
-Therefore, in order to detect whether the field is displaced by $\alpha_1$ or not, the first coupling should flip Bob's detector state into $\ket{+X}_B$, if the field is displaced along $\alpha_1$, but leave the detector state unchanged otherwise.
-That is, we want to achieve that
+Furthermore, we take Bob's detector to be initialized in the state $\ket{-X}_B$ and choose the first coupling such that it flips Bob's detector state to $\ket{+X}_B$ if the field is displaced along $\alpha_1$, but leaves it unchanged otherwise.
+That is, we want $V^{(1)}$ to yield

 while

 up to some small error term.
 This can be achieved by a unitary of the same form as in previous steps,

 if the displacement $\gamma_1$ is chosen such that